nslee333/dev-folder/weather_app/project_notes.md

     20. Implement a freeze on all request functions.
     21. Implement a way to save copies of data automatically.
     22. Implement cooldown().
+    23. Fixed 503 Error, is it coming from effect, or my backend application...
+        1. Implemented a cooldown to make sure I don't call the api too often.